 From here I recommend heading out the Yavapai Point Geology Museum.
 Not only is this a great viewpoint but you can also see artifacts and learn a bit more about the rich history of the Grand Canyon.

 Next up is the Market Plaza Village located just 2 miles from Yavapai Point or the Visitor Center.
 Here you will find everything you need.
-With numerous lodges and
+With numerous lodges and restaurants this is a great place to grab a bite and take in the views from any number of terrific viewpoints.

 Be sure to stop by the Lookout Studio.
 This precariously perched stone dwelling is home to a gift shop and more amazing views of the Grand Canyon.